kyron321/kyron321/README.md

 ## 👋 Hey, I’m **Kyron**

-Im a full stack software developer working at JTS Digital.
+I'm a Junior Full Stack Software Developer working at JTS Digital.

 Technologies I know and have used:
 <br><br>